Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Introduction

-The key contributions of this work are summarized as follows: \begin{itemize} \item Considering the potentials of the learnable regularization techniques, a novel sparse coding optimization problem is proposed, involving a sparsity promoting $l_1$ norm, a learnable regularizer (using a convolutional neural network) and a data-consistency term.
-The combination of the $l_1$ norm and the CNN module empowers the proposed scheme to reveal and utilize both sparsity and structural priors adapted to the properties of the signals, thus offering significant performance gains, especially when the signals are corrupted by severe noise. \item Building upon the proposed sparse coding optimization framework, two novel deep learning-based methods are derived for solving the sparse coding problem.
-The first method is based on the deep unrolling paradigm, which unrolls a fixed number of iterations of the proposed sparse coding optimization scheme, thus creating a highly interpretable deep learning architecture.
+The contributions of this work are summarized as follows:\begin{itemize} \item Considering the potentials of the learnable regularization techniques, a novel sparse coding optimization problem is proposed, involving a sparsity promoting $l_1$ norm, a learnable regularizer (using a convolutional neural network) and a data-consistency term.
+The combination of the $l_1$ norm and the CNN module empowers the proposed scheme to reveal and utilize both sparsity and structural priors adapted to the properties of the signals, thus offering significant performance gains, especially when the signals are corrupted by severe noise. \item Based on the proposed sparse coding optimization framework, two novel highly interpretable deep learning-based methods are derived for solving the sparse coding problem.
+The first method is based on the deep unrolling paradigm, which unrolls a fixed number of iterations of the proposed optimization scheme, thus creating a highly interpretable deep learning architecture.
 The second sparse coding method utilizes the deep equilibrium models, thus expressing effectively the above deep unrolling architecture as an equilibrium computation, which corresponds to a deep network with infinite number of layers.
 Unlike the deep unrolling architecture, in which the number of layers must be kept relatively small due to stability issues, the deep equilibrium model is able to provide more accurate results, overcoming efficiently many of the limitations introduced by the deep unrolling model.
-The proposed DEQ framework constitutes a unique bridge between the sparse representation theory and the deep equilibrium models.
-In both proposed deep learning frameworks, the network parameters (i.e., CNN prior and the regularization coefficients derived from the sparse coding optimization scheme) can be optimized via end-to-end supervised learning. \item Based on the findings on our previous work \cite{mypaper}, the proposed sparse coding deep networks can be significantly enhanced in terms of computational complexity, without sacrificing accuracy.
+Moreover, based on the findings on our previous work \cite{mypaper}, the proposed sparse coding deep networks can be significantly enhanced in terms of computational complexity, without sacrificing accuracy.
 In more detail, under the assumption that neighboring signals can be represented using the same support set from a given dictionary, two additional approximate sparse coding networks are derived that utilise the deep unrolling and deep equilibrium models, respectively.